purplemachine40/cactus_tools/README.md

 This python script attempts to mask the cactus.
 Unlikely masking and cropping will work.

 ## template_cactus.py
 This python script uses a cropped "template" image from the base of the cactus and finds the matching spot on each image.
+It then places the spots for all the images in the same pixel location on a white background and crops out the white background, leaving a series of stabilized cactus images.

 ## make_movie.py
 This python script makes a movie out of the stabilized cactus pictures.